-(1) Implementation of Accounting Standards for Business Enterprises Interpretation No. 13
+(1) Implementation of Accounting Standards for Business Enterprises Interpretation No. 14

-On 10 December 2019, the Ministry of Finance issued the Accounting Standards for Business Enterprises Interpretation No. 13 (Cai Kuai [2019] No. 21, hereinafter referred to as "Interpretation No. 13") which will be effective on 1 January 2020, and retroactive adjustments will not be required.
+On 2 February 2021, the Ministry of Finance issued the Accounting Standards for Business Enterprises Interpretation No. 14 (Cai Kuai [2021] No. 1, hereinafter referred to as "Interpretation No. 14") which will be effective on the date of the announcement.
+Relevant operations newly added from 1 January 2021 to the effective date will be adjusted in accordance with Interpretation No. 14.